-- 3.1 National teams, one women's and one men's team per country.
+- a) National teams, one women's and one men's team per country.
 The number of participants depends on the rules of the specific competition.
 The entry forms for national teams must come from the national federation.
 The federation can also name a club team as the national team (must take into account the rules with respect to citizenship).
-A club team that participates as the national team will also be taken into consideration for the club adjudication. - 3.2 Club teams.
+A club team that participates as the national team will also be taken into consideration for the club adjudication. - b) Club teams.
 The organiser of the competition determines the number of club teams.
-Several teams of one club may also take part. - 3.3 The organiser may limit the number of competitors.
-For each competition a minimum of 10 and a maximum of 20 teams are recommended at present. - 3.4 Individual competitors Not more than 80 individual competitors should participate in the individual events.
+Several teams of one club may also take part. - c) The organiser may limit the number of competitors.
+For each competition a minimum of 10 and a maximum of 20 teams are recommended at present. - d) Individual competitors not more than 80 individual competitors should participate in the individual events.

-4 Organisation
+4. Organisation

-- 4.1 The competitions must comply fully with the international rules for orienteering competitions of CMAS. - 4.2 Additional rules for a special competition may be specified provided that they do not contradict the rules stipulated in 4.1. - 4.3 Countries or federations wishing to organise a World Cup competition must submit their application at the latest on June 30th of the previous year to the CMAS Secretariat (see: Procedures and Obligations For the organisation of Championships) and the President of the Commission for Underwater Orienteering. - 4.4 The application must contain: - > Place and date of competition, - > exact description of the events of the competition, - entry fees - 4.5 Each competition must consist of at least one team event and one individual event.
+- 4.1.
+The competitions must comply fully with the international rules for orienteering competitions of CMAS. - 4.2.
+Additional rules for a special competition may be specified provided that they do not contradict the rules stipulated in 4.1. - 4.3.
+Countries or federations wishing to organise a World Cup competition must submit their application at the latest on June 30th of the previous year to the CMAS Secretariat (see: Procedures and Obligations For the organisation of Championships) and the President of the Commission for Underwater Orienteering.

+- 4.4.
+The application must contain: - Place and date of competition. - exact description of the events of the competition, - > entry fees. - 4.5.
+Each competition must consist of at least one team event and one individual event.
 When more competitions are included, only one will count for the World Cup.
-This, however, must be stipulated beforehand. - 4.6 Only the M course, 5-point course and star competition according to the CMAS rules can be presented as individual competitions. - 4.7 Federations and clubs that have been entrusted to organise a competition for the World Cup are obliged to send an announcement of the competition two months before the event starts to each national federation affiliated to CMAS that is active in the sport (cf.1.3.1.). - 4.8 The organisers may stipulate in the announcement the maximum number of teams that will be allowed.
-This will be based on the recommended number of participants in these rules.

-5 Adjudication: team competition
+This, however, must be stipulated beforehand. - 4.6.
+Only the M course, 5-point course and star competition according to the CMAS rules can be presented as individual competitions. - 4.7.
+Federations and clubs that have been entrusted to organise a competition for the World Cup are obliged to send an announcement of the competition two months before the event starts to each national federation affiliated to CMAS that is active in the sport (cf.1.3.1.). - 4.8.
+The organisers may stipulate in the announcement the maximum number of teams that will be allowed.
+This will be based on the recommended number of participants in these rules. - 5.
+Adjudication: team competition shall be carried out separately for each competition.
+It makes no difference how many teams start (e.g. when only one club team starts, it is to be taken; into account for the World Cup, provided that it has scored points).
+The 1st national team receives 16 points, the 1st club team 16 points, etc.